projf/isle/hardware/mem/docs/erlist.md

 ## Signals

 The command list is dual port.
 The system port is read-write for use of the CPU.
 Earthrise fetches instructions from a dedicated read-only port.
 Both ports are in the system domain.
+The command list has a 32-bit data bus and uses byte addressing.
+Earthrise instructions are 16-bit, so two instructions are packed (little endian) into each memory location.

 ### Input